Post Mortem: jQuery SDK Problems

 The jQuery SDK dates from before CasperJS, Travis CI, and the likes, and was in fact the first piece of software that was written for Transloadit nearly 6 years ago.
 It was launched without a good set of tests.
-Unfortunately, we failed to change that over the years as tools got better.
+Unfortunately, we failed to change that over the years as our tools improved.
 The last few days made it painfully clear that not only our API, website, and our many other SDKs need vigorous testing, but of course also our jQuery SDK.

 Again, we are very sorry that this has happened.

-As always, we recommend that you use the latest jQuery version by using http://assets.transloadit.com/js/jquery.transloadit2-v2-latest.js.
+As always, we recommend that you use the latest jQuery version by using https://assets.transloadit.com/js/jquery.transloadit2-v2-latest.js.
 We will always make an effort to keep that stable.
 If you are using that version, you do not need to do anything about the patch.

 There will be another announcement with a real deprecation date for this functionality soon, but – because it is related to the problems that occurred – this is to let you know in advance already.

 Share your Transloadit project to earn $300

 We love seeing how our community uses Transloadit.
 Tweet @transloadit to get your proposal approved, share what you’ve built in the form of a blog post or a tutorial on your website, and earn a $300 Gift certificate of your choice as well as a full year of the Startup Plan, at no cost after you publish.